 A lot of cheap boxes have great specs.
 But that’s not enough.

 So why do I think it’s the best fully loaded Kodi box?

 Because you get a ton of value in the EZ-Stream Ti8 for not a lot of money.

 Here’s what I mean.

 The company is based here in the USA, with customer service team in Florida.
 If you have a question or a problem, you’re talking to someone in the same country and not halfway across the world.
 That’s a big deal.

 In addition to the local support department and the great Facebook community forum, you can also get extra support that shows just how committed they are to their customers.
 There’s a 2-year extended warranty which you can get for $9.99.
 If the box stops working within the first two years, they send you another one to replace it.
 Honestly, if you look at what you’re saving compared to other boxes, that $10 bur two years of hassle-free support seems like a pretty good deal.

-Find the best price on the Element Ti8 direct from Element Technologies
+Find the best price on the EZ Stream Ti8 direct from EZ-Stream

 There you have it.
 Of all the TV boxes I’ve seen, there are very few that offer a high quality, “fully loaded” solution.

 What do you think?
 Do you have a fully loaded Kodi box that you think should be on this list?
 Let us know in the comments below!